Friday, January 31, 2014

 Two weeks later, the photo of him handing the boots and a water bottle to A.J. appeared on the City of Odessa’s Facebook page, and Cpl.
 Walsh subsequently became somewhat of a celebrity.

-Walsh’s story is just the latest reminder that police can, and often do, go above and beyond what is required in their normal lines of duty.
+do, go above and beyond what is required in their normal lines of duty.

 Monday, we featured a video of Rosenberg Sgt.
 Ariel Soltura stopping his cruiser to interact with a child.
 In the video, an observably lonely boy is noticed tossing up a football, seemingly waiting for a companion.
 Sgt.
 Soltura steps out of his vehicle, then proceeds to toss the football back and forth with the boy.